 Lotte World Tower & SkySeoul

-555m, the 5th-tallest building in the world (since 2017).
+555m, the 6th-tallest building in the world (as of 2026; 5th-tallest at 2017 opening).
 The Seoul Sky observation at 117-123F is the highest in Korea.
 The transparent glass floor at 477m is the photogenic moment.
 Lotte World theme park is at the base if you have kids.

 Starfield Library (COEX Mall)